karliszigurs/QuickSearch/README.md

 ## Caveats

-As all internal data structures are pre-calculated and reside in memory the following should be taken into account:
+All internal data structures are pre-calculated and reside in memory.
+Following considerations apply:

   * Searchable items should be relatively lightweight as they will be long lived.
     If you want to search over heavyweight items (e.g. pictures or ORM) it is best